Trustzone-A-S/TZ-bot-lego/README.md

 # Installation guide:

-First, run the following command in your linux terminal:
+First, run the following command in your linux terminal (Depending on the product):

-# Depending on the product:

 **COMBINED CA VERSION:**